Use the

 HOME > Japan’s Local Treasures > Imai-cho for Japanese Architecture

-During the Edo Period (1603-1868), when Nara was known as Yamato Province, Imai-cho, in Kashihara, was such a prosperous merchant town, a saying developed: “Seventy percent of Yamato’s gold can be found within Imai.”
+During the Edo Period (1603–1867), when Nara was known as Yamato Province, Imai-cho in Kashihara was such a prosperous merchant town that a saying developed: “Seventy percent of Yamato’s gold can be found within Imai.”

-Today, Imai-cho’s streets are still lined with more than 500 wooden traditional-style Japanese buildings, making it the largest architectural preservation district in Japan.
-A beautiful townscape to explore, with cafes, restaurants and stores also housed in renovated buildings, it is so authentic that it has been used as a location for Japanese television period dramas.
+Today, Imai-cho’s streets are still lined with more than 500 wooden traditional-style Japanese buildings, making it one of the country’s largest preservation districts for traditional Japanese architecture.
+A beautiful townscape to explore, with cafes, restaurants, and stores also housed in renovated buildings, it is so authentic that it has been used as a location for Japanese television period dramas.

 Originally a temple town built around Shonenji Temple in the 16th century, Imai-cho was fortified with a moat and enclosing walls during Japan’s period of civil war.
 When the warlord Oda Nobunaga sought to depose the power of Buddhist institutions, Imai-cho was spared destruction after its surrender in 1575.
 Instead, it was granted autonomy, allowing it to flourish as a merchant town.

-40 minutes by train from Nara Station to Kintetsu Yagi-nishiguchi Station, then 5 minutes walk.
+Travel by train from Shin-Osaka Station to Kintetsu Yagi-nishiguchi Station (1 hour 10 minutes), then walk for 5 minutes to the town.

 Please Choose Your Language